Currently, there are 9 functions associated with the

 could be the distance a pixel is from road access

-see example below), terrain
+(e.g. from calculate_distance() see example below), terrain

-slope, the output from calculate_coobs()
+slope, the output from calculate_coobs(), or many

 others.